 The charts below compare the total actual space inventory versus COU space requirements by campus and over time.
+They show the growing gap between space requirement and actual space inventory in the 3 campuses.

 UTSC

 Required and Actual Space Inventory